-Initially and traditionally, production of this «gene of virality» and «infecting» the product with it was entrusted to marketologists and advertisers.
-They analyse the target audience, research the market and develop the strategy according to which they directly or indirectly stimulate the users to share the product and create its solid presence on the market.
-In the sphere of promotion it is a well-known law that the best advertising is word-of-mouth one that is based on personal recommendations.
+Initially and traditionally, production of this «gene of virality» and «infecting» the product with it was entrusted to marketing specialists and advertisers.
+They analyze the target audience, research the market and develop the strategy according to which they directly or indirectly stimulate the users to share the product and create its solid presence in the market.
+In the sphere of promotion, it is a well-known law that the best advertising is word-of-mouth one that is based on personal recommendations.
 The strategy and means of making the product viral can be thought out and agreed upon not only when the product is created but also much earlier, on the stages of its physical or even conceptual creation.

 Nevertheless, now virality goes far beyond the marketing process, especially when it comes to web and app design products.
 Practice shows that there are some things to consider and some mechanisms to apply in the process of UX/UI design in order to make the product more or less viral that means promoted by users and therefore saving time, money and efforts on marketing.

 Any designer knows that predesign stage is as important as the time for actual work on design creation.
 Design should be based on solving problems and giving positive experience, so it’s not only the visual, but also psychological thing.
 This stage is vital for any kind of product, but if you have the aim to make your product viral, it requires even more attention and deeper analysis.
 So, here is the list of some things to consider at this stage in the aspect of potential virality of the product.

 1. Find the key features and start with them